 Las Vegas, to the south, far surpasses this poor cousin in the entertainment, dining, and ambiance quality of its casinos.
-Why go to gamble at Reno if you can go to Las Vegas?
+Why go to gamble in Reno if you can go to Las Vegas?
 Reno’s gambling parlors, however, do offer more of a small-town intimacy than Las Vegas.

-And California’s March 2000 law, allowing extensive gambling on Indian lands, poses a major threat.
+And California’s March 2000 law, allowing extensive gambling on Indian lands, posed a major threat.
 If an Indian gambling establishment in Auburn is well managed and beautifully appointed, why drive over the mountains from California to Reno to gamble?

 Wisely, Reno has begun to understand that it will thrive only if it emphasizes its beyond-gambling resources, which are several.

 Reno has some intriguing architecture and downtown amenities, which can be observed in a walking tour of Virginia Street and the River Walk along the Truckee River.
 I particularly enjoyed the Art Deco Post Office on Virginia, adjacent to the river.
 The Post Office has outgrown the structure.
 New tenants now occupy this lovely green stone building with its cast aluminum interior details.

 Across the street, the Riverside Hotel underwent a transformation some time ago.
 Originally created as a lodging for unhappy wives who needed to live here three weeks to establish residency and qualify for a divorce, the Riverside Hotel transformed into 35 artist lofts.

 Adjacent is the Truckee River, with a lovely waterfront walk to the east, past Wingfield Park, scene of many outdoor festivities.
 I walked a mile or so beyond Wingfield to savor the mature trees and the river, used by rafters and kayakers.